akira-cn/structured-data-view/README.md

 #### constructor(structure, arrayBufferOrLength)

-The constructor of the ArrayBufferView.
+The constructor of the StructuredDataView.

-- The structure is a metadata of the ArrayBufferView.
+- The structure is a metadata of the StructuredDataView.

 ```js
 const structure = {